 Apple Card is being advertised as fee-free: Apple said there will be no annual fee, no fee to use it abroad and no fee if you go over the credit limit.

 Sounds too good to be true?
 For the UK, it may very well be.
 The UK credit card market is very different from the US market and we don’t know yet if Apple will be able to offer the same conditions here.

 We also don’t know which interest rate Apple will offer to cardholders who don’t pay off their bill every month, which is quite relevant when comparing credit card deals.

 When will Apple Card be available in the UK?

-Apple Card is launching in the US in mid-2019, but the tech giant hasn’t said anything about the rest of the world.
-It’s likely that it’ll arrive in the UK at some point, we just don’t know when.
+Apple Card was made available in the US from the 20th August, but the tech giant hasn’t said anything about the rest of the world.
+It’s likely that it’ll arrive in the UK at some point soon, we just don’t know when.

 When it does launch, it may also have different features from the ones that are currently being advertised in the US.
 The 2% cashback on all purchases, for example, may be hard to maintain in the UK market, where a different card merchant fee regime is in place.

 We’ll update this page as soon as plans for the UK are announced.